 Learn About the History of CBD Oil

 CBD oil’s history dates back to the 1940s.
-This when it was first extracted from the cannabis sativa plant.
+This when it was first extracted from the cannabis Sativa plant.
 The extraction was done by a Harvard University chemist graduate.
 However, he did not immediately realize the many health benefits of CBD oil.
-It wasn’t until years later when Adams and other scientists did research on CBD’s possible health benefits.
+It wasn’t until years later that Adams and other scientists researched CBD’s possible health benefits.
 From then, research on CBD continued to modern days on lab animals as well as human beings.
 These tests have been vital in providing information such as CBD being non-psychoactive.
-In the1960s research was done mostly on primates.
+In the1960s, research was done mostly on primates.
 Further tests showed CBD oil had therapeutic benefits to both humans and animals.

 Is CBD Oil Legal?

 CBD from hemp with less than 0.3 percent of hemp is legal at the federal level.
 This means that you can buy it without a prescription.
 Note that there have been significant changes in the legalization of CBD products as time goes by.
 For instance, the FDA approved the use of epidiolex for treating a rare form of childhood epilepsy.
 Epidiolex is a proprietary oral CBD solution that can reduce the frequency and severity of epileptic seizures.

 In addition to that, the 2018 Farm Bill saw CBD getting delisted as a federally scheduled substance.
 This means that more people now have better access to CBD hemp oil products.
 However, it’s important to note that different states have different rules.
 While CBD products are legal in some states, in others, they are still illegal.

 Is CBD oil legal in all 50 states?
 Well, federally, CBD is legal.
 So, you can buy it without a prescription in the US, regardless of where you are.
 With the passing of the 2018 Farm Bill, CBD became legal nationwide.
 However, different states have different laws.
 So, the legality of CBD has become a complicated affair.